 Leveraging the equity in your home is one of the smartest ways you can make your money work for you.
 Use the cash from your home to pay off higher interest, non tax-deductible credit cards, student loans, or medical bills.
 By consolidating your debts, you can enjoy the benefit of having only one payment each month, and in most cases your overall monthly outflow decreases.

 6. Update or Improve Your Home

 What better way to use your hard earned equity than to invest it back into your home with repairs or home improvements?
 Whether you would like to fix your leaky roof or update your kitchen, you can tap into your home’s equity and have a tax deductible* way to tackle your projects. *consult with your tax advisor.

-7. Take Cash Out to Purchase an Investment Property
+7. Purchase an Investment Property

 With home prices and interest rates at the lowest they’ve been in years, if you’ve been thinking about buying a vacation home or an investment property, now may be a great time to take action.
 Tap into your home’s equity and use the cash for your down payment, home improvements, or for any reason at all.

 If you purchased your home with less than 20% down, chances are you’re paying private mortgage insurance (pmi).
 Refinancing will help you eliminate the extra expense if you’ve paid down your loan balance and/or have seen an increase in your home’s value to a point where you have at least 20% equity in your home, or a loan-to-value (LTV) of 80% or less.

 Apply with our online application.
 View and lock in your rate online on any device, all from the comfort of your home.

 Schedule a strategy session with a loan tailor.
 Click the button below to view our calendar and pick a date.